Passiflora antioquiensis Karsten, K.W.G.H., Florae Columbiae, vol. 1: t. 71 (1869)

 P. antioquiensis is from the mountainous cloud forest Antioquia area (from native words meaning the “hill or mountain of gold”) of Colombia around Medellin.
 This is a beautiful area of rolling green hills and distant mountains.
 It is close to the equator with no distinct seasons, though it tends to be more rainy with afternoon downpours in the latter half of the year.
 The natural climate for P. antioquiensis is a cloudy wet eternal spring with daytime temperatures under 29°C/85°F & even in December at night no lower than 6°C/43°F.

 It is a fussy plant, but far less so than many imagine, that wilts easily & enjoys high humidity (which reduces transpiration) & needs heavy watering.
 It will not tolerate a hard frost in UK or too much direct sun or heat when grown in USA.
-With the lower light intensity in UK however direct sun is not a problem providing that it is well watered at all times.
-I have measured 90°F/32°C on it and Henk Wouters reports that it will survive over 38° C/100° F. Nevertheless it is better grown in shade.
+Best grown in full shade in UK too.
+Henk Wouters reports that it will survive over 38° C/100° F. Nevertheless it is better grown in shade.
 What will finish it and other Tacsonia are the roots overheating in a plastic pot in full sun.
 If it overheats it will dry out and die very quickly especially if there is insufficient temperature drop at night.
 Many Passiflora can come back from being almost totally dried out but Tacsonia do not seem to have evolved needing this ability.
 It is also difficult to root cuttings as is P. parritae.

 In 2008 Carlos Rendon created a fantastic hybrid Passiflora ‘Mission Dolores’ (Passiflora parritae x Passiflora antioquiensis) named after a local Mission in San Francisco.
 It has a large reddish/pink flower on very long peduncles, It is less temperamental than either parent and more vigorous.